saurabh241930/Generating-painting-using-Deep-convolutional-generative-adversarial-networks/README.md

-# Generating Abstract Art using DC_GAN
+# Generating Abstract Art using Deep convolutional generative adversarial networks
 ### In this project I have generated abstract by training DC_GAN model with aprrox 8500 paintings

 <img src="results.gif"/>